-Our First Year Experience (FYE) program offers first-year students guidance throughout their first two terms in order to help them cultivate the knowledge and decision-making skills that are essential for future academic success and progress.
+Our First Year Experience (FYE) program offers first-year students guidance throughout their first academic year in order to help them cultivate the knowledge and decision-making skills that are essential for future academic success and progress.

 The FYE program exists to help our students navigate their first year at TU.
 All incoming first-year students will participate.

-FYE students work closely with a trained academic advisor throughout their first two terms.
+FYE students work closely with a trained academic advisor throughout their first academic year.
 This advisor may be a TU faculty member or professional advisor.
 The advisor and student will meet 2-3 times every term.
-This is facilitated through a non-credit course that will appear on the student’s schedule (ORIE 305 in the fall and ORIE 306 in the spring).

 This advisor is trained to advise students on course selection, majors/minors, academic enrichment opportunities (such as internships and study abroad), as well as the general adjustment to college, including time management and developing study skills.